gavinytan/gavinytan.github.io/index.md

 -Game prototype (made with the Unity Engine), with the basic mechanics of a multiplayer first-person shooter.
 Current mechanics including: shooting with raycasts, player movement, camera movement, objectives, UI, and LAN networking (using the Unity networking API, Mirror).

 ![image](https://raw.githubusercontent.com/gavin-y-tan/gavin-y-tan.github.io/master/gamescreenshot.PNG)

+### Experience

+Sylvan Learning September 2017-May 2018

+Assisted in teaching kids in an extracurricular class about the basics of engineering, robotics, and programming.

+Explained the principles and logic of coding to the students.

+Organized and maintained the materials used in the robotics class.